-- Emergency physicians are at the front lines of any disaster, whether it’s a multi-car crash on the highway or a mass shooting at a mall.
+- Emergency physicians are at the front lines of any disaster, whether it’s a mass shooting or a multi-car crash on the highway.

-- Emergency physicians are critical to America’s ability to respond to disasters like the Boston Marathon Bombings, Philadelphia train accident, and diseases, like last year’s Ebola outbreak.[i]
+- Emergency physicians are critical to America’s ability to respond to disasters like the Las Vegas mass shooting, the Philadelphia train accident and diseases, like Ebola.[i]

 - There are legitimate concerns about U.S. disaster readiness.
 The 2014 Report Card[ii] on America’s emergency care environment gave the nation a C- for disaster preparedness

 - ACEP has a Family Disaster Guide at EmergencyCareforYou.org to help you prepare.

 Q. How can emergency departments be prepared to respond effectively to mass casualty events?

 A. Emergency physicians, nurses, EMS and all first responders must be well trained to detect and treat the disaster victims.
 Training in the management mass casualty events needs to be uniformly incorporated into medical school curriculum and residency training.

 The nation also needs a real-time disease surveillance system linking emergency departments across regions with state public health departments and nationally with the Centers for Disease Control and Prevention (CDC) to serve as an early warning system for biological agents.

 The emergency response to the Boston Marathon bombings in 2014 was very effective largely because emergency medicine leaders had prepared and trained staff ahead of time.
 Scores of emergency staff were already on scene for the marathon and emergency department personnel quickly ramped up and prepared to receive casualties.
 Even though three people tragically died at the bombing site, all of the more than 170 victims who were rushed to hospital emergency rooms survived. [iii]

 Q. How are emergency physicians able to handle serious disease outbreaks like Ebola or measles?